 The exclusionary rule prevents the government from using most evidence gathered in violation of the Constitution.
 In order to assert the exclusionary rule the person making the claim of an unlawful search or seizure must have standing, meaning the legal right to make the claim based upon the violation of their own Fourth Amendment rights.

 If the police unlawfully search your home, your rights were violated and you may attempt to invoke the exclusionary rule.
-If the police unlawfully search your friend's home and find an item that you accidentally left in that home during a social visit, your rights were not violated by the search -- your friend may be able to invoke the exclusionary rule, but the evidence found in his home may still potentially be used against you.
+If the police unlawfully search your friend's home and find an item that you accidentally left in that home during a social visit, your rights were not violated by the search.
+If charged with a crime your friend may be able to invoke the exclusionary rule, but the evidence found in his home may still potentially be used against you.